DDRBoxman/picodeck/README.md

 # Picodeck

-Firmware to use a Raspberry Pi Pico as a device in Elgato's Stream Deck software.
+Firmware using tinyusb to turn a Raspberry Pi Pico into a device that works with Elgato's Stream Deck software.

 <img src="https://user-images.githubusercontent.com/207897/178125108-f3028f94-14cd-44a7-9f3a-7141fb12fb62.jpg" width=35% height=35%>